Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The main reason is to reduce musculoskeletal injuries among direct caregivers.
-The physical stresses and exertion involved in caring for nursing home and hospital patients has caused rising numbers of back injuries and other musculoskeletal problems among direct caregivers.
+The physical stresses and exertion involved in caring for nursing home and hospital patients has caused rising numbers of back injuries and other musculoskeletal problems.

 Musculoskeletal injuries include damage to muscles, ligaments, tendons, nerves, bursae, joints, and cartilage, including intervertebral discs.
 Symptoms of damage can include:

-Registered nurses, registered practical nurses, and health care aides experience injury and disability from muscoloskeletal injuries that mean suffering and economic loss.
-Employers have faced rising workers' compensation and other lost time costs as well as shortages of needed staff.
+Registered nurses, registered practical nurses, and health care aides experience injury and disability from muscoloskeletal injuries.

 An ergonomic approach to patient handling that is part of an overall program to reduce musculoskeletal injuries can benefit caregivers and employers alike.

-It starts with commitment.
 The health and safety policy is the commitment by the employer to provide and maintain a safe workplace.
-The commitment of the workforce is also a necessary component.

-When the workplace parties sit down to develop an ergonomic approach to patient handling, they will develop terms of reference that set forth how the health and safety committee will function in approaching this problem and reach its goal of reduced injuries.
+When the workplace parties sit down to develop an ergonomic approach to patient handling, they will develop terms of reference that set forth how the workplace will function in approaching this problem and reach its goal of reduced injuries.

 In general, a safe patient handling program will involve the following steps: